Business Models & Revenue

 • If contribution margin is negative, stop growing — every new customer loses money

-• Improving unit economics is about four levers: increase ARPU, decrease COGS, decrease churn, decrease CAC
+• Improving unit economics: increase ARPU, decrease COGS, decrease churn, decrease CAC

 Example